-The original title of the book: The Last Confession of Thomas Hawkins
+The Last Confession of Thomas Hawkins

 Spring, 1728.
 A young, well-dressed man is dragged through the streets of London to the gallows at Tyburn.
 The crowds jeer and curse as he passes, calling him a murderer.
 He tries to remain calm.
 His name is Tom Hawkins and he is innocent.
 Somehow he has to prove it, before the rope squeezes the life out of him.